Shippo

 Paper documents onlyDOCUMENTS

-Customer returning itemRETURN_MERCHANDISE
+Customer returning a purchased itemRETURN_MERCHANDISE

 Charitable donationHUMANITARIAN_DONATION